Activities for team building and games for your virtual team

 87. Take a day at the hack

-In the software and engineering sphere, hack days are high, but they can be useful for just about any team.
+In the software and engineering sphere, hack days are high, but they can be useful for any team.

 88. Placed on a field